 Hi there, my name's Howard Berry and welcome to my website.
-I am a filmmaker, broadcaster, producer, graphic designer, director and Senior Lecturer in Post-Production.
+I am a filmmaker, broadcaster, editor, producer, director and lecturer.

 I make regular weekly appearances on BBC Three Counties Radio as a guest panelist for the Friday night Entertainment Hour, which is part of the Drivetime show presented by Roberto Perrone.
 Even if you don't live within the Three Counties area, you can always listen live or on catch-up through BBC iPlayer.

 If you would like to contact me, please use the links at the bottom of the page.